A Dang Good Office Cleanup

 When is National Clean Your Desk Day?

 It is held annually on the 2nd Monday in January.
 In 2023 it is on Monday, January 9th.
+In 2024 it is on January 8th.
 In addition to the ideas outlined below.
 You can celebrate National Clean Your Desk Day by using #CleanOffYourDeskDay or #NationalCleanOffYourDeskDay in a post on social media.

 A tidy workspace gives you more productivity without constantly looking for pens or chargers.
-An organized desk at the office shows your boss you are efficient and organized.
+An orderly desk at the office shows your boss you are efficient and organized.

-Mentally, less clutter leads to better mental health.
+Mentally, less clutter leads to better brain health.
 It reduces stress levels and can make you feel more in control.
 Subsequently, it can help you sleep better, and let’s face it, it is much easier to find everything.
-So, are you ready to reap the benefits of a dang good office clean?
+So, are you ready to reap the benefits of a Dang Good Office Cleanup?
 Let’s dive in!

 Ways to embark on your Office Cleanup.